Speaker page, Facebook Page, Becoming a Better You book page

 “The truth, like surgery, may hurt, but it cures.”

 Creating true and real changes in one’s life is challenging.
 If you decide your life is more interesting, more satisfying, happier and more worthwhile living by not changing, that is your choice.
-But, you can’t have it both ways – “I hate my life but I don’t want to change.”
+But, you can’t have it both ways “I hate my life but I don’t want to change.”
 Or, “I want to change, but I don’t want to be different.”
-Remember the definition of insanity – doing the same thing in the same way, over and over again, and expecting different results each time.
+Remember the definition of insanity doing the same thing in the same way, over and over again, and expecting different results each time.
 Insanity is a choice.
 Sometimes conscious.
 Sometimes unconscious.
 Wanting to change, and doing nothing about it, day after day, year after year is one form of “insanity.”
-And, you’re not bad or wrong for not wanting to change.
+And remember, you’re not bad or wrong for not wanting to change.
 You are where you are.
 The question is, “What is it about change that frightens you, causes you concern or feels threatening?”
-What’s the truth?
-Self-awareness.
+What’s the truth, your truth?
+Self-awareness is key.

 If you are adverse to change, maybe take some time (perhaps five minutes, ten minutes or thirty minutes) on a consistent basis for a while to explore your resistance to change.
 Being honest and serious about your life is challenging.
 If you can’t take some minutes for yourself on a consistent basis to explore how you feel about where you are, be curious about that.
 Are you resisting, and why?
 What does resisting get you?

 So, here are some truths around change and well-being I and my coaching clients have explored over the years, truths which have supported us to change and transform our lives in ways that have resulted in a greater sense of well-be-ing – mental, physical, emotional, spiritual, and/or psychological, not to mention personal and professional.
 Facing these truths in an honest, sincere, and self-responsible way, with love and compassion for yourself, can jump-start your journey towards meaningful change, transformation and a heightened sense of well-being.